amlkteam/capstone/README.md

 **Purpose:** To execute two-stage finetuning on the pretrained general sentiment classifier, with first stage feeding in a general Financial News dataset (combined and balanced from 4000+ examples from [Malo, P., Sinha, A., Korhonen, P., Wallenius, J., & Takala, P. (2014)](https://www.kaggle.com/ankurzing/sentiment-analysis-for-financial-news), and 500 + examples from [Matheus Gomes de Sousa et. al](https://drive.google.com/file/d/1eqNwkqb1tnaJm_l975K6LJBic8pMof1x/view)), and second stage feeding in Canadian specific financial news datasets that we have labelled (~600 examples).

+**Oversampling and undersampling:** Oversampling and undersampling are techniques used to adjust the class distribution of a dataset.
+We conducted oversampling by randomly sampling the under-represented classes with replacement and undersampling by randomly sampling the over-represented classes.
+For our experiment, we used the undersampling method for the datasets of employment and stock market, and implemented the oversampling method for the datasets of the rest four economic indicators.

 Required files:

 - `Two_stage_flair_training.py`